PostScript fonts: CID

 CID-keyed fonts may be made without reference to a character collection by using an "identity" encoding, such as Identity-H (for horizontal writing) or Identity-V (for vertical).
 Such fonts may each have a unique character set, and in such cases the CID number of a glyph is not informative; generally the Unicode encoding is used instead, potentially with supplemental information.

 CID-keyed fonts internally have their character sets divided into "rows," with the advantage that each row may have different global hinting parameters applied.

 In theory it would be possible to make CID-keyed OpenType versions of western fonts.
 This would seem desirable for some such fonts because of the hinting advantages.
 However, according to Adobe, much of the software infrastructure (applications, drivers, operating systems) makes incorrect assumptions about CID-keyed fonts in ways that makes such fonts behave badly in real-world usage.

 Adobe ClearScan technology (as from Acrobat 9 Pro) creates custom Type1-CID fonts to match the visual appearance of a scanned document after optical character recognition (OCR).
 ClearScan does not replace the fonts with system fonts or substitute them by Type1-MM (as in Acrobat 8 and earlier versions), but uses these newly created custom fonts.
 The custom fonts are embedded in the PDF file (this is mandatory).
-In Acrobat DC, it is no more called "ClearScan" but "Recognize Text - Editable Text & Images", and it is now possible to edit the text.
+In Acrobat DC, it is no longer called "ClearScan" but instead "Recognize Text - Editable Text & Images", and it is now possible to edit the text.